folio-org/folio-analytics/sql/derived_tables/README.md

 simplify writing ad hoc queries.

 The tables are created in the schema `folio_reporting`.
-We suggest granting full permissions to the `ldp` user, but this is not required.
+We suggest granting full permissions to the `ldp` user, as in the examples below, but this is not required.

 Before running the queries for the first time, the schema should be
 created: